sensingtheforest/sensingtheforest.github.io/src/index.md

   subheadingText: >
     Let the Forest Speak using the Internet of Things, Acoustic Ecology and Creative AI<br /><span style="color:grey">AHRC-funded project (2023-25) : AH/X011585/1</span>
   subheadingTextColor: # Leave empty to inherit headingTextColor or default (text-white) or use any text-[color]-[xxx]
-  buttonText: # Contact Us... # no button generated if left blank
+  buttonText: Subscribe to our announce mailing list # Contact Us... # no button generated if left blank
-  buttonURL: # /contact/ # full url required.
+  buttonURL: https://groups.google.com/g/sensingtheforest-announce # /contact/ # full url required.
 Example: https://thisdomain.com/somepage/
   buttonTextColor: # leave blank to inherit from /src/_data/colors.buttonCustom or buttonDefault
   buttonBgColor: # leave blank to inherit from /src/_data/colors.buttonCustom.bg or buttonDefault.bg
   buttonBgHover: # leave blank to inherit from /src/_data/colors.buttonCustom.bgHover or buttonDefault.bgHover